Parylene Dielectric Properties: Designing for High Voltages

-Coatings should be able to withstand an applied voltage without breakdown.
+Finally, coatings should be able to withstand an applied voltage without breakdown.
 At the breakdown voltage, the coating fails to provide the intended benefit.
 The insulative properties left (if any) are negligible at this point.
-Therefore, an essential electrical property is the dielectric strength, defined as the maximum voltage at or below which no breakdown occurs.
+Therefore, an essential electrical property is the

 At both high and low voltages, dielectric considerations are particularly important for the reliability of electronic circuits.